hmxmilohax/rb3-pc/README.md

 Here's what a _The Beatles: Rock Band Höfner_ Wii controller looks like when it's set up.
 Note that "Handlers" is set set to "MMJoystick" and "Devices" is set to the correct Joystick number.
-Since it's a Rock Band guitar controller, "Device Class" is also set to "Guitar" and the box next to that is set to "Rock Band".
+Since it's a Rock Band guitar controller, "Device Class" is also set to "Guitar" and the box next to that is set to "Rock Band."
 ![A screenshot of RPCS3's Gamepad Settings with a Höfner](instrument-repo/Wii%20Rock%20Band%20Guitars/mapping.png "Gamepad Settings with a Wii The Beatles: Rock Band Höfner guitar controller")

 <br/>